maglietti/ignite3-chinook-demo/src/docs/pojo-mapping-doc.md

 | java.sql.Timestamp | TIMESTAMP |
 | byte[] | BINARY |

-### 5. Distribution and Co-location
+### 5. Distribution Zones and Storage Profiles

+In Ignite 3, distribution zones and storage profiles work together to control how data is distributed and stored:

-- **Distribution Zones**: Control how your data is partitioned and replicated.
-In this Chinook demo, we use:
+- **Distribution Zones**: Define partitioning and replication strategies
+  - In this Chinook demo, we use:
     - `Chinook` zone: Primary entity tables with 2 replicas
     - `ChinookReplicated` zone: Reference tables with 3 replicas

+- **Storage Profiles**: Define which storage engine to use and its configuration
+  - Available engines:
+    - Apache Ignite Page Memory (B+ tree) - persistent or volatile (in-memory)
+    - RocksDB - optimized for write-heavy workloads

-- **Co-location**: Related entities are stored together on the same node when you use `@Table(colocateBy = @ColumnRef("ArtistId"))`, improving join performance.
+- **Co-location**: Related entities are stored together on the same node when you use `colocateBy = @ColumnRef("ArtistId")`, improving join performance.

 Example of co-location in `Album.java`: